wyattjoh/ims/README.md

    --backend value         comma separated <host>,<origin> where <origin> is a pathname or a url (with scheme) to load images from or just <origin> and the host will be the listen address
    --origin-cache value    cache the origin resources based on their cache headers (:memory: for memory based cache, directory name for file based, not specified for disabled)
-   --signing-secret value  when provided, will be used to verify signed image requests made to the domain --signing-with-path     when provided, the path will be included in the value to compute the signature --disable-metrics       disable the prometheus metrics --timeout value         used to set the cache control max age headers, set to 0 to disable (default: 15m0s)
+   --signing-secret value  when provided, will be used to verify signed image requests made to the domain --tracing-uri value     when provided, will be used to send tracing information via opentracing --signing-with-path     when provided, the path will be included in the value to compute the signature --disable-metrics       disable the prometheus metrics --timeout value         used to set the cache control max age headers, set to 0 to disable (default: 15m0s)